-Eva stared at them, and with authority, said, “You’ll stay here as long as I need you!”
+Eva glared at them, and with authority, said, “You’ll stay here as long as I need you!”

 “Where do you keep your spices?” asked Theo.

 Cara pointed.
-“It’s in the next room through that door.
+“In the next room through that door.
 Why all these questions?”

 Theo lifted one of the lanterns and left the kitchen through the door near Cara.
 Sounds of vials hitting together and boxes scrapping the floor made the cook nervous.
 Eva watched her every move.

 The noises from the next room stopped.
 Theo appeared by the entrance to the kitchen, with his right hand behind him.
 He concealed something from view.